 Make a difference in the world, and your pockets, by investing in a reusable stainless steel bottle.
 You won’t be disappointed.

-TWF Tip: If you forget your water, or you don’t want to take up room in the backpack, stop by any Starbucks and ask for a
+TWF Tip: If you forget the water as you pack for a day at Disney, or you don’t want to take up room in the backpack, stop by any Starbucks and ask for a

 Venti Trenta ice water!
 It’s free. 💧